How Tooit built the new university CMS platform for Universidad de San Andrés, adapting its content to multiple mobile devices.

 Organic Groups and Workflow provided the organization with the power of collaboration among teams without losing visibility of the quality of each posted piece of content.

 Tooit included tools for content classification and filtering in the website’s navigation, a technique widely used in scientific research and documentation that allows users to explore information using different types of filter combinations.
-Tooit’s creativity and experience in the digital arena combined with UdeSA’s wide knowledge of the graduate education environment and the expertise of their executive team transformed this project in a true CMS Best-In-Class digital platform based on Open Source technologies.
+Tooit’s creativity and experience in the digital arena combined with UdeSA’s wide knowledge of the graduate education environment and the expertise of their executive team transformed this project in a true university CMS Best-In-Class digital platform based on Open Source technologies.

 - Responsive design